-Thus, as tech becomes increasingly more integral to humanity, there is a slew of new interactions that arise as communication changes with the technological world.
-Collaboration is ever-important as the intersections of science, anthropology, culture, and art multiple.
+Thus, as tech becomes increasingly more integral to humanity, a slew of new interactions arise as communication changes with the technological world.
+Collaboration is ever-important as the intersections of science, anthropology, culture, and art are multiple.
 This is one of the many prospects investigated by the STEAM (Science, Technology, Engineering, Art, and Mathematics) Imaging artist-in-residence project at the Fraunhofer Institute for Medical Image Computing MEVIS in Bremen, Germany.

-It is for sure that the heart is one of the most important organs for humans, no matter if seen from the perspective of biology, or symbolism within society.
-There is a type of heart surgery called “Coronary artery bypass surgery” which is used for treating coronary artery disease by means of creating a new path that enables blood to go through.
-It inspired me on the design of the modular synthesizer.
-The heart sculpture is designed to interact when the performer plugs in audio cables and bridges connections, letting the signal go through one module to another in order to produce the sound, just like what coronary artery bypass surgery does.
+It is for sure that the heart is one of the most important organs for humans, no matter if seen from the perspective of biology or symbolism within society.
+There is a type of heart surgery called Coronary artery bypass surgery, which is used for treating coronary artery disease by means of creating a new path that enables blood to go through.
+It inspired me the design of the modular synthesizer.
+The heart sculpture is designed to interact when the performer plugs in audio cables and bridges connections, letting the signal go through one module to another to produce the sound, just like coronary artery bypass surgery does.

-However, most of the audiences have a scientific background and were not familiar with media art and sound art.
-They were shocked by the performance and had to ask many questions before they asked the background story of performance.
+However, most of the audience have a scientific background and are unfamiliar with media and sound art.
+They were shocked by the performance and had to ask many questions before they asked the background story of the performance.
 For example, why is the sound so loud?
 Is it music?
 What is sound art?
-So, I explained a brief history of sound art and art culture first.
-But no matter which kind of question, when a question comes out, it is always good.
-It means that audiences are interested in the work and is a beginning of thinking something new for them and it’s a great chance to interact!
+So, I first explained a brief history of sound art and art culture.
+But no matter what kind of question, it is always good when a question comes out.
+It means that audiences are interested in the work, and is the beginning of thinking something new for them, and it’s a great chance to interact!

-On 9 August the performance will be presented in London, as part of the Music Hackspace programme at Somerset House Studios.
+On 9 August, the performance will be presented in London as part of the Music Hackspace programme at Somerset House Studios.
 The event is curated by Lucia H Chung (who runs the platform Happened) as part of her residency with Music Hackspace, which aims to promote and give visibility to artists from Taiwan working with sound.